 A V-drive has its engine mounted at the rear of the boat.
 The engine is actually placed in the boat backwards, meaning that the transmission is pointed toward the front of the boat.
 The transmission is coupled with a "V-drive" unit, which then has a prop shaft that exits the bottom of the boat in the same position and manner as the direct drive.
 If you were to turn a direct drive and a V-drive boat of the same hull design upside down and look at their hulls only, you will not be able to tell which one is the direct drive and which one is the V-drive.
 However, once you look at the interiors, the difference is obvious.

 Almost every inboard boat on the market today comes with a wakeboard package option.
-The wakeboard package option usually includes a tower, a ballast system (a series of pumps and water containers that the driver can use to weight the boat down with the flip of a switch) and wakeboard racks.
+The wakeboard package option usually includes a tower, a ballast system (a series of pumps and/or water containers that the driver can use to weight the boat down with the flip of a switch) and wakeboard racks.
 A cruise control system is also usually available.
+You'll also find that select models have wakesurf package options as well.

 As far as towers go, most manufacturers have more than one tower model available from the factory for each boat model.
 Some dealers will even provide you with after-market tower options that they will install instead of the factory tower.